 There was usually no bad news on the front page.
 If there happened to be a bad news story, it was never next to a second bad news story (at least while I was there).
 For the most part, you had to get to page 6 or further to get to any depressing stuff.
 Well, *LOCAL* depressing stuff.
 If bad stuff happened overseas, that could be front page material.

 As far as I can tell from the English-language radio station that I listened to this time, the nightly iftar was a wonderful feast occasion that might best be compared to Thanksgiving dinner here in the States.
 There was much discussion of how it’s great that everybody always goes to everybody else’s house, how it’s not possible to visit every single person who invites you to an iftar during Ramadan but if you do it right you can visit two or three households each night.
+You can also check out some some great decals here for your windows.

 I saw a handful of English-subtitled Ramadan-themed commercials while I was there.
 Here’s my favorite: